 Year 7 & 8 students attend the Technology centre at South Otago High School for 1 day every fortnight as part of their curriculum.

 Our school has a strong kapahaka group led by Corrine Brown.
 This group practises during school time and we are incredibly proud of their performances.
-They regularly perform at the Dunedin Pasifika Festival as well as the Milton Matariki festival.
-Students enjoy the opportunity to sing waiata together and gain an appreciation of maori tikanga.
+They regularly perform at the Dunedin Pasifika Festival and South Otago Festival Students enjoy the opportunity to sing waiata together and gain an appreciation of maori tikanga.
 The whole school also regularly organises a marae visit and school hangi.